rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin.md

      │    └──── <em>user-defined list types</em>
      └──── xdm:anyUnionType
           ├──── xs:numeric
+          ├──── xs:error<sup>1</sup>
           └──── <em>user-defined union types</em>
 </code></pre>

+1.  `xs:error` is defined in XML Schema 1.1 Part 2, but not in XQuery and XPath 3.1 Data Model.
+Support for this type is dependent on whether the implementation supports XML Schema 1.1.

 The data model defines three additional simple and complex types:
 `xdm:anyComplexType`, `xdm:anyListType`, and `xdm:anyUnionType`.
 These types